HardHatRacoons/documentation/docs/individual_report/week10/chris.md

 ### What new ideas did you have or skills did you develop this week?
-RegEx is a good way to reduce runtime instead of manually searching each page using their list of labels.
+One idea I had this week was a way to reduce text pages and remove them from being annotated.
+I did this by calculating what percentage of the page was covered by text boxes.

 ### Who was your most awesome team member this week and why?
-Stella was the most awesome team member this week for her consistent work and assistance with solving the problems that Lucy ran into with her local development software.
+Michael with his impressive work in reducing the algorthm runtime.

 ## Plans for Next Week

 *What are you going to work on this week?*

-Profiling our code, more edge cases for page and cluster identification, documentation, and testing.
+Profiling our code, improving coverage, documentation, and testing.